Pii-R/giveaway_bot/architecture.md

 -retrieve all tweets from scraping with id, post_time, scraping_time,is_processed,possible_account_to_follow etc. and store them in the db in append mode. so check if no duplicate
 - for unprocessed tweets, like, rt and follow all accounts mentionned in the tweets -update their status
+-get api response to get clearer insight on how the call ended -add a sleep time to avoid surcharge twitter api
+-add a function to check if friendship exists to limit api request of create_frienship(https://www.geeksforgeeks.org/python-api-show_friendship-in-tweepy/?ref=gcse)
+-do a count down to see progress